zaejohn/kairos-dapp/README.md

 | CI | [Latest `main` run](https://github.com/zaejohn/kairos-dapp/actions/runs/36095923026): quality job passed; browser-test job failed.
 An [earlier full run](https://github.com/zaejohn/kairos-dapp/actions/runs/36007235585) passed on `6359b53`. **Current-head CI is not green.** |
 | Git history | **49 commits** on public `main` at the audited commit.
 [Examples of substantive milestones](#commit-history).
 Judges determine whether commits are meaningful. |

-**Submission blockers:** no verified post-deployment circuit call, current-head CI is red, compile/deployment/test screenshots are absent, and the [proposal](PROPOSAL.md) is unfinished with no organizer approval recorded.
+**Submission blockers:** no verified post-deployment circuit call, current-head CI is red, and the [proposal](PROPOSAL.md) is unfinished with no organizer approval recorded.
 A product X profile is not linked.
 The public demo is available for viewing, but a complete Preprod wallet flow has not been independently demonstrated.
+Compile, deployment, and test screenshots are included below; they must be committed with this README before judges can see them on GitHub.
 The [Level 1–5 checklist](#level-by-level-submission-checklist) names the evidence still needed.

 ## Initial product idea